steven-wood21/cs400-X-Team-74/x_team_rules.md

 * If we start assignments early we should be able to tell if we can complete it by the deadline, or if we need help
 * We shouldn't be afraid to ask eachother for help

+## How we will schedule meetings
+* We have made a group chat over text which makes communicating nearly instant.
+If we feel a meeting needs to be held then someone will ask in the chat.
+From there we will agree on a time and meeting place.
+Meetings will only take place if everyone can attend.